-Ultimately, this structure forces the good advisers to leave because they feel conflicted and they are unable to provide the advice they know they should be providing.
-It also tends to leave the slick salespeople working successfully in these institutions with bigger targets to sell more product.
+Ultimately, this structure forces the good advisers to leave because they feel conflicted and are unable to provide the advice they know they should be providing.
+It also tends to leave the slick salespeople working successfully in these institutions with bigger targets to sell more products.

 For some institutions in Australia, there is a clear incentive for their advisers to sell in-house products over other potentially cheaper or better products, as the institution’s vertically integrated model rewards those who maximise the organisation’s profits.

 The client-centric approach turns the traditional model upside down as it begins with the client’s best interests as the first consideration.
 The bottom line, it begins with you.
 Your needs, your goals and priorities, your concerns.
 This approach places an emphasis on understanding all of your information in the right context before you start making financial decisions.
 For example, you may wish to invest sustainably, with a socially responsible investment portfolio.
 A client-centric adviser will listen and ensure your values are met.

 A client-centric adviser won’t rush you to make a decision and will patiently listen and gather information so they know what’s important to you before they start providing advice.
 Just the use of the word client instead of customer suggests a different, more caring approach.